0xrishitripathi/avail-anywhere/README.md

 ## Avail-Anywhere

-Follow these steps to Run an Avail Light Node.
+Follow these steps to Run an Avail Light Client.

 ```bash
                    _ _                                  _